-As former tent campers, it took us a while to move our bloomin’ arses and outfit our Airstream with this portable ice maker.
+As former tent campers, it took us a while to move our bloomin’ arses and outfit our Airstream with a portable ice maker.

 When we moved, half-cocked, out of the big house and left our fridge door ice-maker behind, we hadn’t the faintest idea how much ice we consumed on a daily basis.
 You see, the problem is, Jim’s 30 oz tumbler has a serious iced-tea habit, and there’s just not enough space in our small Dometic freezer to accommodate enough of those tiny ice trays to satiate the darn Yeti.

 Back in the day when we first starting traveling full-time, we were buying $2 bags of ice nearly every day and hauling the heavy cooler in and out of the trailer.
 It was a clumsy, inconvienent and expensive mess.
-But, with this efficient ice-maker which we call The Henry Higgins of Ice Makers, a new era of LIB arrived and were persuaded to ditch our guttersnipe ways.
+But, with an efficient ice-maker, a new era of LIB arrived and were persuaded to ditch our guttersnipe ways.

 Smart and compact, in its elegant finish, the unit is throned beside the door upon the small 18″x11″ extension shelf of the Airstream – which seems to be designed for this very purpose – and dispatches ice with understated panache.

 Once engaged, it is always prompt and ice is on arrival in well under ten minutes.
-Henry Higgins is no glutton.
 It churns out energy-efficient batches with a mere 2 amps.
 So, we keep it running all day even when we’re on solar power.
 It makes two sizes of cubes – small and large – but, like us, our ice cubes prefer to live large.

-And, that’s how Henry Higgins tamed the Yeti.
+And, that’s how our ice maker tamed the Yeti.
 Nothing goes to waste.
 We store excess ice in the freezer so Jim’s tumbler of tea is always ready to hit the road.